bford05/ETL-Project-MIB/README.md

 * Make all dataframe column values lowercase to avoid any upload errors
 * Upload pandas dataframes to sql database
 * Query database to validate dataframes have been loaded
+* Merge rusher and receiver data with player table